etc1290/Stembase/log.md

 		-- finished
 	2. Create group function now support in other groups -- finished
+	3. Add uxSelect function to deal with select-related actions -- finished
 	# Changed
 	1. Change mntgroup into db-based style
 		-- finished
+	2. Rewrite remove function in contextmenu and mntgroupwrite to fit new uxSelect mechanism -- finished
 	# Fixed
 	1. Fix when you create outside all groups it would crash